Conditions of Sale

 The National Concert Hall cannot accept liability for tickets returned for resale.

-Concessions are available to patrons who produce suitable indentification to the National Concert Hall, subject to availability.
+Concessions are available on selected concerts to patrons who produce suitable identification to the National Concert Hall, subject to availability.

 Concessions not requested at the time of booking cannot be allocated later.